-Under our federal legislation there are specific computer offences relating to the unauthorised access and modification of data and the impairment of electronic communications.
-There are also offences relating to the use of a carriage service (such as a mobile phone, social media site or other multi-media communication device) to menace, harass or cause offence.
+Under our federal legislation, there are specific computer offences relating to the unauthorised access and modification of data and the impairment of electronic communications.
+There are also offences relating to the use of a carriage service (such as a mobile phone, social media site or other multi-media communication devices) to menace, harass or cause offence.

 Under our WA legislation, prosecutions are commonly brought for procuring a child under the age of 16 years to engage in sexual activity or exposing a child under the age of 16 years to any indecent matter.
 Disturbingly, the online distribution of child exploitation material is also becoming a very prevalent form of offending.

 There are also offences involving that of fraud, theft, stalking, making threats to kill and making threats to commit a sexual assault, all of which can be committed online or by using a carriage service.